Windows Server Hardening Checklist

 - Set AutoShareWks to 0.

-- Delete all value data INSIDE the NullSessionPipes key.
+- Delete all values in the NullSessionPipes key.

-- Delete all value data INSIDE the NullSessionShares key.
+- Delete all values in the NullSessionShares key.

 General Security Settings

-- Enable the built-in Encrypting File System (EFS) with NTFS or BitLocker on Windows Server.
+- Enable the built-in Encrypting File System (EFS) with NTFS or BitLocker.

-- If the workstation has significant random access memory (RAM), disable the Windows swapfile.
-This will increase performance and security because no sensitive data can be written to the hard drive.
+- If the server has significant random access memory (RAM), disable the Windows swapfile.
+This will improve performance and make the machine more secure because no sensitive data can be written to the hard drive.

 - Do not use AUTORUN.
 Otherwise, untrusted code can be run without the direct knowledge of the user; for example, attackers might put a CD into the machine and cause their own script to run.